A network scanner you can talk to

 Discover hosts, scan ports, resolve DNS, capture packets.
-Use it from a terminal, a desktop app, or let your AI agent call the MCP server — or the CLI directly.
+Drive it from an interactive terminal UI with autocomplete, the command line, or let your AI agent call the MCP server directly.

 Four interfaces, one library